TheMasshiro/dotfiles/README.md

 ```

 > [!WARNING]
-> Do not use stow sway/.
+> Do not use "stow sway/".
 The sway configuration requires manual setup.

 ## Configuration Notes